TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-overview-quick-start.md

 For both input and display, click on the image button showing the current plugin that has "Change" underneath it.
 This presents you with a list of possible plugins, select the most appropriate one and fill in the parameters on the right-hand side.
 Clicking on the documentation link will take you to the online documentation for that plugin.

-If you've used a graphical display, then you will also need to [pick a theme]({{< relref "rendering-with-themes-icons-grids.md" >}}).
+If you've used a graphical display, then you will also need to [pick a theme](${relRef("rendering-with-themes-icons-grids.md")}).
 Without going into too much detail that's covered in the linked guide, choose a suitable theme for your display - IE for mono displays choose a mono theme, for color displays choose a color theme.

 For now, we recommend leaving the remote / IoT option as no remote.